 Immediately after the death of a spouse, there are so many issues a person has to deal with it's difficult to consider everyday life without the person.
 Paperwork and arrangements for the funeral and other related events take up most of the day for days or even weeks.
 However, after the funeral is over, you've sent thank you notes to those who have been the most supportive, and things start to settle down, there are some things you'll need to consider and decisions you'll have to make.

 Although there are social standards, remember that you have to do what you're comfortable with.
 A lot of the "rules" are actually guidelines to give you a starting point.
-Many of your decisions will be based on your age, how long you were married before your spouse passed, and your religious practices.
+Many of your decisions will be based on your age, how long you were married before your spouse passed, your social habits, and your religious practices.

 Grief counselors generally recommend a period of mourning, but the amount of time is ultimately up to you.
-Although some say you'll need a year that may be different if your spouse was sick for a long time before his death.
+Although some people say you'll need a year, that may be different if your spouse was sick for a long time before his death.
 Your decision may also be based on whether or not you had a good marriage with your late spouse.

 The first thing you need to think about is whether or not you're ready to get back into a relationship with another person.
 If you go out with someone, will you constantly compare the person you're with to your late spouse?
 If so, perhaps you should wait a bit longer.